giantswarm/giantnetes-terraform/docs/installation-guide-aws.md

 - Vault (only needed because we bootstrapping Vault manually)
 - Kubernetes

-Master and workers will be created with in the Vault stage and expectedly will fail (and recreated later).
+Master and workers will be created within the Vault stage and expectedly will fail (and recreated later).
 This is done to keep single Terraform state and simplify cluster management after installation.
 Master and workers will be reprovisioned with right configuration in the second state called Kubernetes.

 ### Stage: Vault